Treating Male Breast Enlargement

 Treatments for Male Breast Tissue

 The male breast is composed of fat (adipose) and connective (fibrous glandular) above the pectoral muscle group.
 Male breast tissue is usually located immediately under the nipple and is firmer than the surrounding fatty tissue.
 The growth of abnormally large breasts in males is called gynecomastia and is the excess growth of breast tissue, not excess fat tissue.
 During puberty, boys can start to develop male breasts.
 This normal development is caused by hormones that lead to other changes in puberty and occurs in 65 percent of all normally healthy boys and usually resolves without intervention late into puberty.

 Male breast development is often not a medical concern and is generally treatable.
 Low testosterone or other hormone imbalance may be the cause, along with medication, illness or increase in body fat; which is known to convert male hormones to estrogen.

 Liposuction is performed with a typically smaller tube inserted into small incisions in the breast.
 Unwanted tissue is then removed through a suction pump carried through the small tubes.
 Local anesthesia is used throughout the procedure to keep the patient at ease, and after surgery is complete, stitches will be placed along incision lines.
 Compression devices should be applied 18 to 24 hours post surgery in order to avoid bleeding and bruising.

 Laser liposuction is a procedure found to be very successful among men that have relatively normal weight, but isolated pockets of fat, such as the breast.
-Because lasers emit heat, the skin contracts, giving a tightening affect as well.
-Laser liposuction used in conjunction to surgical liposuction can yield the best results depending on the patient’s goals.
+Because lasers emit heat, the skin contracts, giving a tightening effect as well.
+Laser liposuction used in conjunction with surgical liposuction can yield the best results depending on the patient’s goals.
 Laser liposuction used alone is generally used for body contouring, achieving a normal breast shape, instead of used as a weight loss solution.